MisterCalvin/romm-mkdocs/docs/quick-start-guide.md

 * A MobyGames account (optional)
 * Your Roms organized in the correct format

-> [!CAUTION]
+!!! warning "CAUTION"
-> Not setting up RomM with a metadata API will work for basic operation but can cause issues with, for instance, the Playnite plugin.
+    Not setting up RomM with a metadata API will work for basic operation but can cause issues with, for instance, the Playnite plugin.
 It is recommended to setup IGDB API keys to avoid issues during setup.

 #### Twitch and MobyGames API Keys

-Head over to [API key docs](https://github.com/rommapp/romm/wiki/Generate-API-Keys) to get your Twitch and/or MobyGames keys, then come back here
+Head over to [API key docs](generate-api-keys.md) to get your Twitch and/or MobyGames keys, then come back here

 #### Generating Authentication Keys